SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 The `env.list` file contains a set of environment variables that the product name extractor requires in order to run.
 All environment variables contain default values if they're not specified, but it is generally advisable to have them configured to fit your workspace.

-Like stated previously, you can provide these variables when running the application with Docker via the `env.list` file.
+As stated previously, you can provide these variables when running the application with Docker via the `env.list` file.
-If you want to run it locally without Docker, you'll need to provide the environment variables through whatever tool or IDE you're using.
+If you want to run it locally without Docker, the program will attempt to automatically read from the `env.list` file.
+For this to work correctly, please ensure that your working directory is `nvip-crawler/productnameextractor`.
+You also may manually configure the environment variables using your IDE if you prefer.

 - Setting up environment variables with **IntelliJ**: https://www.jetbrains.com/help/objc/add-environment-variables-and-program-arguments.html